raspberrypi/documentation/hardware/raspberrypi/bootmodes/nvme.md

 1. Boot the CM4 with a blank SSD connected to the PCIe slot
 1. Use the `SD Card Copier` application on the desktop to copy the running OS image to the NVMe disk: be sure to enable the "new partition ids" option.
-1. Update the firmware and kernel on the NVMe disk with the latest pre-release versions using [rpi-update](../../../raspbian/applications/rpi-update.md):
+1. Update the firmware and kernel on the NVMe disk to the latest pre-release versions using [rpi-update](../../../raspbian/applications/rpi-update.md):
 ```
 mkdir mnt
 mkdir mnt/fat32